 Thank you for selecting Green Day Early Learning Center as your child’s care provider.
 The initial registration fee is $50.
-Thereafter, VPK / four year old students have an annual supply fee of $15 due in August.
+Thereafter, VPK / four-year-old students have an annual supply fee of $15 due in August.
 WEEKLY child care payment is $ ___________ and is due on Friday for the upcoming week or on Monday at the latest for the week of service.
 A late fee of $10.00 will be assessed on Tuesday to those who have not paid in full for the week of service.
 If your account is not cleared by Wednesday, GREEN DAY reserves the right to terminate services.
 The fee for NSF check is $35.00.
 After the second returned check, we will accept cash only.
 We would appreciate your cooperation in keeping your child’s tuition current.

 School hours of operation are from 6:30 a.m. to 6:00 p.m.
 Parents picking up their child after 6:30 p.m. will be charged $10 for the first fifteen minutes and a $1.00 per minute, per child after 6:15 p.m.